15 Most Underrated American Cities Worth a Visit

 Twenty-five miles south of Asheville is Hendersonville, North Carolina, a city of 14,000 that has all of Asheville’s vibrancy, culture, and outdoor adventure without the crowds.
 Your first stop: Main Street, a picturesque, tree-lined scene with curving sidewalks leading to two dozen locally owned restaurants, retail shops, museums (including the Appalachian Pinball Museum, opened in 2017), and Flat Rock Playhouse.
 Visit in autumn to capture the beautiful fall foliage of the Blue Ridge Mountains and take advantage of the area’s bountiful apple harvest—three cideries in the area, including Bold Rock, do the same.
 You can also explore DuPont State Recreational Forest, a filming location for The Hunger Games.

 Courtesy Tupelo CVB

 When most people think of Elvis, they think of Memphis, home to Graceland.
 But the town of Tupelo, Mississippi (population: 39,000) lays claim as the birthplace of The King, and is drawing more attention to its famous history with the launch of the Elvis self-guided bike tour, where you can see where he got his first guitar, where he went to high school, and more; and King’s Chicken Fillin’ Station, a converted gas station reopened in March that serves the best fried chicken around.
 Bring your appetite when visiting Tupelo, as other can’t-miss bites include the “meat-and-three” (a Southern staple) at Romie’s Grocery, smash burgers at Neon Pig Cafe, and pulled-pork baked potatoes at Clay’s House of Pig.
-These are the best—and cheapest—small town weekend getaways around the United States.
+Elvis’s music feels like a getaway, and here’s the best—and cheapest—small town weekend getaways around the United States.